radiovisual/cybereason-yarn-demo/README.md

 Now that you have Node and Yarn installed, and your terminal is open to this directory, you are ready to reproduce the problem.

 Simply run this command that will remove the node_modules directory (if it exists).
-This will ensure that there are no dependencies installed locally, so that the yarn installation must do all the work to install them (which is where the cybereason interference is the most obvious):
+This will ensure that there are no dependencies installed locally, so that the yarn installation must do all the hard work to install them (which is where the cybereason interference is the most obvious):

 ```
 $ rm -rf node_modules